Sectaurs: Dark Domain

-The Hyve
+Hyve

 The Hyve playset was also produced, and is one of the larger playsets released in the 1980s.
 Accessories included a boulder-like wrecking ball, a heavy Skalibur turret gun, a ladder, and a cage.
 It featured a landing pad with a trap door, a collapsible bridge, and an interior detailing a "Bio-Control Laboratory".
-The Hyve came with two Mutant Insectoids as guardians.
-Narr was a glove puppet, while Vypex was a smaller finger puppet.
-Narr and Vypex each had a cave from which they could "ambush" figures during play.
-Since each was a puppet, their rear anatomies did not exist in toy form.
-As a result, the penciler who worked on the comic book never drew the rear portions of their bodies.
-The rear edge of Narr's abdomen was always obscured by the foreground, while Vypex's serpentine body never ended.
+The Hyve is guarded by Narr and Vypex, a pair of mutant Insectoids.